Book cover

 }

 To simplify, we’re only showing two classes.
 However, in a real scenario, there might be classes from various manufacturers.
-Additionally, we’re showcasing only one method from each class, but they may contain other methods.
-Specifically, the presented method is responsible for turning the projector on.
-For Samsung projectors, this method is named start and it has no parameters.
-In the case of LG projectors, the method is named enable, and we have the option to pass a time interval in minutes to enable the projector.
-If this parameter equals zero, the projector starts immediately.
+Furthermore, we’re showcasing only one method from each class, but they may contain other methods.
+The presented method is responsible for turning the projector on.
+For Samsung projectors, this method is named start and takes no parameters.
+For LG projectors, the method is named enable, and it accepts a time interval in minutes to activate the projector.
+If this value is zero, the projector starts immediately.

 Problem: In the system we are developing, we want to use a unified interface for turning on projectors, irrespective of their brand.
-The following code presents this interface and a corresponding class of our system:
+The following code shows this interface and a corresponding class in our system:

 interface Projector {